 Gout Self Care

 Adopting healthy lifestyle habits is a key part of an effective gout treatment plan.
-Eating a healthy diet, engaging in regular physical activity and losing weight if needed can lower your the of gout as well as the chances of developing heart disease, which is common in people with gout.
+Eating a healthy diet, engaging in regular physical activity and losing weight if needed can lower your risk of repeated gout attacks, as well as the chances of developing heart disease, which is common in people with gout.

 The following foods either lower uric acid levels or are good for the heart: